 While we wait, let’s prepare the pan.

-In order to ensure a crispy bottom, spread 1 teaspoon of room temperature butter over the entire surface of the rimmed sheet pan measuring 10 x 15.
+To ensure a crispy bottom, spread 1 teaspoon of room temperature butter over the entire surface of the rimmed sheet pan measuring 10 x 15.
 Then, spread 1 tablespoon of olive oil.

 Dampen hands with water and transfer the wet dough on the baking sheet.
 With wet hands, use the palm of your hands to spread the dough in the pan.